The Big Picture

 21. Is there concern that women who become HIV-infected will develop drug resistance to dapivirine?

-It’s important to understand that drug resistance is possible only in someone infected with HIV, and the study’s primary interest will be in reducing the risk of HIV infection in all women who participate.
-If a woman becomes infected despite the study’s efforts, safeguards will be in place to minimize the potential for drug resistance.
-For instance, women in ASPIRE will be tested for HIV at every monthly visit.
+It’s important to understand that drug resistance is possible only in someone infected with HIV, and the study’s primary interest is in reducing the risk of HIV infection in all women who participate.
+However, if, despite the study’s efforts, a woman becomes infected, safeguards are in place to minimize the potential for drug resistance.
+For instance, women in ASPIRE are tested for HIV at every monthly visit.
 If a test indicates that a woman has acquired HIV, staff will immediately stop her use of study product, because its continued use could potentially increase the chance that virus will become resistant to the drug.
 Women testing positive for HIV in ASPIRE will be monitored for resistance, even after stopping product use, so that if identified, it can be managed appropriately by those treating the infection.
-ARV drugs in the same class as dapivirine (NNRTIs) are used in the treatment of HIV.
-One potential advantage dapivirine may have is that it remains potent even in the presence of common HIV strains with resistance.
+Although dapivirine is not used in the treatment of HIV, ARV drugs in the same class as dapivirine (NNRTIs) are.
+At the same time, a potential advantage dapivirine may have is that it remains potent even in the presence of common HIV strains with resistance.
 Thus, dapivirine may offer greater protection against infection.
 The ASPIRE trial will help to understand the nature and frequency of drug resistance among women who become infected while enrolled in the study.

-25. How will adherence be measured in ASPIRE?
+25. How is adherence being measured in ASPIRE?

-ASPIRE researchers recognize the importance of understanding women’s adherence to use of the dapivirine ring.
-Even the most effective prevention approach will not be effective if it’s not used or not used properly.
-Adherence will be evaluated using different measures in ASPIRE, including face-to-face interviews and the use of Audio-Computer Assisted Self Interviewing (ACASI), which allows participants to answer questions about condom use, sexual behavior and product use – such as whether they were able to keep the ring in place for four weeks, and if not, why.
-Blood and vaginal fluid samples taken from participants at different times in the study will also help determine how well participants followed the study regimens by measuring the amount of drug present.
+Information about adherence to product use is being collected using different measures in ASPIRE, including through face-to-face interviews and the use of Audio-Computer Assisted Self Interviewing (ACASI), which allows participants to answer questions about condom use, sexual behavior and product use – such as whether they were able to keep the ring in place for four weeks, and if not, why.
+Tests of used rings and of blood and vaginal fluid samples taken from participants during the study will also help determine how well participants followed the study regimens by measuring the amount of drug present.